 Flood Zone Inspections

 Owning waterfront property is a dream for many, and a fair share of Long Islanders get to call that dream a reality.
 However, the downside of the dream come true is that according to the Federal Emergency Management Agency, 15% of residents own flood zone property in Long Island.
 Fortunately, GreenLInk Home Inspections offers engineering expertise and solutions to homeowners.
-Schedule online or call us at (516) 774-4565.
+Schedule online or contact us at (516) 774-4565.

 Flood Zones and Flood Insurance